ranjzith/xml-merger/README.md

 ## Usage
 This section will be updated soon...

-This is my first contribution towards freelancing utilities, feel free to download, try, modify, play around to suit your needs.
+This work is my contribution towards freelancing utilities, feel free to download, try, modify, play around to suit your needs.

 For any suggestions or questions, please reach me at **ranjzith@gmail.com**.